vinayakakv/semaTest/README.md

 An attempt to solve this program using ```C#,Java,Python,C++,C and x64 Assembly``` is Presented here.

 x64 assembly uses the code from [Pure assembly, library-free Linux threading demo] (https://github.com/skeeto/pure-linux-threads-demo/blob/master/threads-x86_64.s)

+## NOTE
+Multi Processing Solutions are yet to be prepared.